bahaidev/textbrowser/README.md

             as the title of the page)
     1. Review code for readability, refactoring opportunities
     1. Consider footnote targeting mechanism
+    1. Cause locale-using files to rely on definition of `localization-strings` in `locale.json`
 1. New features (requiring UI adjustments)
     1. Aliased search (space-separated field and drop-downs)
         1. Consider using `prefer_alias` for field alias use and optionally